On April 2nd, 2014, (Autism Awareness Day), Angie Robinson, 40, and her 16-year old

 It appears in Angie's case, after hearing no residential placements were available for her son, And after hearing that the only option she was given was to keep giving her son ATIVAN and herself ATIVAN, Angie decided murdering her son and killing herself was the only way out of the senseless pain she felt for her son and herself.
 It didn't have to end like this.
 There should have been supports and services in place to help her and her son live a life that would give someone hope that at least, during all this stress, there would be direct support and care to help her and her son get through these tough times.

 Some ask, "Why did she kill her son?"
 How selfish!
 She could've dumped him off at the hospital, right?
 She could've given him up to social services, right?
 Before you judge her, consider it's possible she planned on only killing herself.
 And what would the hospital do?
 Drug him again with ativan?
 Use four point restraints?
 What would social services do?
 A severely autistic person is way out of their scope of expertise.
 No foster home could handle this level of autism.
-And advocates for the disabled have insisted closing down institutions, but have not yet created enough community homes for the severely-autistic.
+And advocates for the disabled have closed down institutions (for many good reasons), but many states have not yet created enough community homes for the severely-autistic.

 We have been fortunate enough to have at least ONE social worker at a hospital that went toe to toe with ER doctors to advocate for our son to get the medical testing he needed.
 And we have some really good regular doctors that treat our son and do try to help.